 It was believed that eating every 3 hours often would increase your metabolic rate.
 2 However, not only has this been disproven (study, study, study), but it's not a reason for why it would be recommended in a muscle-building diet anyway.

 This was also linked to the belief that eating smaller, more frequent meals would help even out blood sugar levels.
-However, this once again is also not true (study).
+However, this once again is not true (study).

 So yeah, there's been quite a few myths behind eating often.

-However, there are some significant benefits to eating more often, especially where skinny guys are concerned.
+There are some significant benefits to eating more often, especially where skinny guys are concerned.

 If you're eating more meals, you won't be eating the same size meals as you would be if you were eating 3 meals.
 Because of this, the portion sizes will be smaller, and you'll be able to reach your calories easier without your appetite becoming a problem.

-This is a big deal for true ectomorphs, as due to our smaller frames it can be a struggle to fit the calories into our smaller stomachs 3 and research has proven that you can just fight that (study) - Meaning the smaller your stomach, the fewer calories you can consume per meal, and the less you are to gain weight.
+This is a big deal for true ectomorphs, as due to our smaller frames it can be a struggle to fit the calories into our smaller stomachs 3 and research has proven that you can just fight that (study) - Meaning the smaller your stomach, the fewer calories you can consume per meal, and the less likely you are to gain weight.

 This would usually be a dream if it were not for the fact that you wanted to consume enough calories to gain weight, not lose it.
 This might be a struggle still, which is why you want to focus on not having your meals as fully stacked plates.
 Instead, snacks and shakes are a better choice to get your calories up without filling your stomach a great deal.